ahamilton144/cython_tutorial/README.md

 I also highly recommend the book ["Cython", by Kurt W. Smith](https://www.oreilly.com/library/view/cython/9781491901731/) for more details and examples.
 It also looks like the author also has a [tutorial](https://github.com/kwmsmith/scipy-2017-cython-tutorial), but I haven't tried it yet.

 Lastly, if you want to write more efficient pure Python prior to diving into Cython, ["High Performance Python" by Micha Gorelick and Ian Ozsvald](https://www.oreilly.com/library/view/high-performance-python/9781492055013/) is a good resource.

+## Requirements
+You will need a working Python 3 environment (preferably 3.6+ to avoid dependency issues) with NumPy, Cython, Matplotlib, and Jupyter.

+You will also need the right compiler.
+OSX and Linux (including WSL) users should already have gcc standard.
+Windows users will need to download Microsoft Visual Studio 2019 to make sure you have the right compiler.
+Choose “Desktop development with C++” when it asks which programs you want to install.

 ## Jupyter tutorial
 See the Jupyter notebook ``tutorial.ipynb`` for more details on the two examples below.